webdesignsbytom/networking-starter/README.md

 - Add to machine folder a new one directed to the shring file.
 - Click atio mount and make perminent

-### Kali Linux

-Default user login is { name: 'kali', pass: 'kali' }

-1. Create new Oracle VM.
-2. Select set up Advanced.
-3. Name them, set type and version.
-D64
-4. Set the file you downloaded as the image.
-5. Set how much resources to let it use.
-2 cores and memory.
-6. This should now be connected and you can click start in the VM box.
-7. Now you should see a install menu.
-8. Set auto capture true
-9. Select graphical install
-10. Set languages and user - leave domain blank
-11. 'Use guided entire disk'
-12. 'All files in one partition'
-13. 'Vbox harddisk'
-14. Confirm changes.
-Now it will install the operating system.
-15. Next you will go to Software selection.
-16. Take the default values from the first menu
-17. Select yes
-18. Select the drive
-19. Continue - Should take you to login screen.
-20. Update linux `sudo apt update`

-Usefull features

-- Install python `sudo apt install tilix`
-- Multi Terminal `sudo apt install tilix`
-- Server `sudo apt install apache2`
-- NFS server `sudo apt install nfs-kernel-server`
-  - test `systemctl status nfs-kernel-server` shows shared directory
-  - config

 ## SSH Secure Shell